yanbingbing/statusbar/README.md

 # statusbar
-status and process bar for mardown
+status and process bar for markdown

 ```sh